 Org.
 Setting and Reporting

-Depending on the needs of the unit and upon satisfactory performance of the intern, there is a possibility for an extension for another three months.
-The total duration of the entire internship period is six months at maximum.
-Under no circumstances will there be extension beyond six months.
-The internship is UNPAID and full time.
-Interns work five days per week (35 hours) under the supervision of a staff member in the unit to which they are assigned.
+The Internship is for six (6) months.
+The internship is UNPAID and full-time.
+Interns work five days per week (35 hours) under the supervision of a staff member in the department or office to which they are assigned.